-The WHF was demolished in 2006.
-The CDS waste removal was completed in 1995.
 The Laboratory's biennial report (aka: Hazardous Waste Report) is a report of RCRA waste removed from a facility that is required by the EPA every two years for large quantity generators (LQG).
 The report was last completed and submitted, to the EPA, in January 2006 for the 2005 calendar year.
 The Laboratory is no longer required to submit this report as it is registered as a small quantity generator (SQG).

-The Laboratory generates small amounts of low-level waste (LLW) from legacy contaminated buildings during renovation activities.
+The Laboratory generates small amounts of radioactive low-level waste (LLW) from legacy contaminated buildings during renovation activities.
 Approximately 2-3 cubic meters of LLW are generated each year.
-Approximately 15 cubic meters of LLW was shipped to EnergySolutions in Utah in 2012.
+There were no low-level waste shipments in 2013.
 LLW is shipped offsite for disposal every 5-6 years.
+The last shipment occurred in July 2012.

-The Laboratory disposed of wastes at an out-of-state EPA permitted facility.
-There were three shipments of RCRA hazardous waste in 2012.
-One 55-gallon drum (sample) of mixed waste was generated and sent to EnergySolutions of Utah for analysis, treatment and disposal in CY2012.
+The Laboratory disposed of RCRA waste at an out-of-state EPA permitted facility.
+There were three shipments of RCRA hazardous waste in 2013.